 - Debug code locally using a PHP extension (like Xdebug or XHProf) or to help refactor code that could be leaking memory

-- Enabling Redis could boost site performance by providing an in-memory backend caching
+- Enabling Object Cache could boost site performance by providing an in-memory backend caching

 - Update PHP version